 12th August 2021

 A great number of air pollution sources are also those of greenhouse gas (GHG) emissions.
-Greenhouse gases cause the earth’s heat to be trapped in the atmosphere, which leads to warmer temperatures.
-These warmer temperatures affect our planet in many ways, causing rising sea levels, extreme weather and increased transmission of infectious diseases.
+Greenhouse gases cause the Earth’s heat to be trapped in the atmosphere, which leads to warmer temperatures, exacerbating climate change.

 Air pollution can also impact the quality of soil and water, impacting ecosystems and wildlife.

 We need policies and laws in place that protect people’s health and support the shift to cleaner alternatives.
 At ClientEarth, we’ve taken legal action to combat pollution and fight for clean air in 11 countries across Europe.
 We’re calling on the UK government to introduce stronger clean air laws to better protect people’s health.
 We’re also working to design more stringent EU laws that will have an impact in all EU Member States.

 Avoid busy roads and high traffic areas, where possible, try to walk on the side of the pavement furthest from the road and choose routes through green spaces.
 The further you are from traffic, the lower the pollution levels.

 If you suffer from lung conditions, avoid doing strenuous exercise on high pollution days.

 There’s so much we’ve achieved together in 2023, but we need to do even more in the new year to protect our communities from planet-warming pollution.